Natalie Wood: What Remains Behind

 Natalie may have been born Natalia Nikolaevna Zakharenko but the world only wanted to see Natalie Wood.
 Her marriage to Robert Wagner, with his matinee idol good looks, was promoted as ‘one of the happiest in Hollywood’ but according to their daughter Courtney, ‘how do you separate reality from illusion when you have been trapped in make believe all your life?’

-According to Robert Wagner, the row they had had before Natalie’s death had been about the direction her career was taking and how she managed to combine that with her life as a wife and mother.
-As in the Persephone myth, there is a sense of men making decisions on her behalf and when finally she says 'enough!' the cost to herself is high.
+According to Robert Wagner, the row they had had before Natalie’s death had been about the direction her career was taking and the expectations of being a wife and mother.
+As in the Persephone myth, there is a sense of men making demands and when finally she says 'enough!' the cost to herself is high.

 A butterfly can also symbolise rebirth, or reinvention.
 Who would Natalie have become?
 Where would all that psychoanalysis have led to?
 The butterfly is ephemeral, we mourn the loss of what could have been.